Target tracker

 Companies with publicly adopted targets

-Explore information below about the first companies that have publicly adopted science-based targets for nature, beginning with freshwater and land.
+Below, you can explore information on the first companies that have publicly adopted science-based targets for nature, beginning with freshwater and land.
+You’ll also find companies’ publicly disclosed materiality & value chain assessments (Step 1) and prioritization work (Step 2).

 GSK will reduce its freshwater net withdrawal in its direct operations in the Upper Godavari basin 100% by 2030 compared to an average 2018-2022 baseline.